 In Presidential elections in Iran, informal campaigning begins long before the official electoral period.
-Official nominations will open on May 11 and close on May 15.
-The Guardian Council, responsible for vetting candidates against the criteria set in the Constitution, will announce the approved candidates on May 26.
-Below is a list of potential high-profile candidates, some of whom have already announced their intention to run.
+Official nominations opened on May 11 and closed on May 15.
+The Guardian Council, responsible for vetting candidates against the criteria set in the Constitution, announced the approved candidates on May 26.
 Read more about the election process here.

 Abbasi, 62, is senior nuclear scientist and former head of the Iranian Atomic Energy Organisation and has served in the Legislative Assembly since 2020.
 He survived an assassination attempt in 2010.
 Abbasi is a technocrat nominee associated with Iran’s nuclear program.

 Afshar, 70, is an officer in the Revolutionary Guards who has held several senior roles in the IRGC, Basij and Ministry of Interior.
 Afshar stood aside for Raisi before the official list was announced.